-- 1. All individuals applying for certification through reciprocity must meet the following requirements at the time of application: - A. Be at least 18 years of age. - B. Possess a high school diploma or equivalent degree. - C. Have at least 1 year of paid or unpaid employment in a Peer Worker role (1550 hours) or 1550 hours in three (3) years of employment in a Peer Worker role. - D. Have a current and active peer support specialist certification in a state other than California. - Applicants must not have any pending disciplinary actions or unresolved complaints in the state in which the certification was issued that would disqualify them from receiving reciprocity. - E. Have completed 20 hours of Continuing Education (CE) hours in the past 2 years from the time of applying. - Must be inclusive of 6 hours of law and ethics training as part of the 20hour requirement - ii.
-For the complete list of Continuing Education (CE) requirements, see Appendix C. - F. Submit three (3) letters of recommendation as follows:
+- 1. All individuals applying for certification through reciprocity must meet the following requirements at the time of application: - A. Be at least 18 years of age. - B. Possess a high school diploma or equivalent degree. - C. Have at least one year of paid or unpaid employment in a peer role (1550 hours) or 1550 hours in three years of employment in a peer role. - D. Have a current and active peer support specialist certification in a state other than California. - i.
+Applicants must not have any pending disciplinary actions or unresolved complaints in the state in which the certification was issued that would disqualify them from receiving reciprocity. - E. Have completed 20 hours of Continuing Education (CE) hours in the two years prior to the time of applying. - i.
+Must be inclusive of six hours of law and ethics training as part of the 20-hour requirement. - ii.
+For the complete list of Continuing Education (CE) requirements, see Appendix C. - F. Submit three letters of recommendation as follows: - i.

-- i.
 From a supervisor on company letterhead - ii.
-From a colleague/professional - iii.
-Self-recommendation describing the applicant's current role and responsibilities as a peer. - G. Be self-identified as having experience with the process of recovery from mental illness or substance use disorder, either as a consumer of these services or as the parent, caregiver or family member of a consumer. - H. Be willing to share their experience of recovery to support other's recovery. - I. Have a strong dedication to recovery. - J. Agree, in writing, to adhere to a code of ethics. - K. Successfully pass the state-approved Medi-Cal Peer Support Specialist Certification exam. - 2.
+From a colleague/professional

+- iii.
+Self-recommendation describing the applicant's current role and responsibilities as a peer - G. Be self-identified as having experience with the process of recovery from mental illness or substance use disorder, either as a consumer of these services or as the parent, caregiver, or family member of a consumer. - H. Be willing to share their experience of recovery to support others' recovery. - I. Have a strong dedication to recovery. - J. Agree, in writing, to adhere to a code of ethics. - K. Successfully pass the state-approved Medi-Cal Peer Support Specialist Certification exam. - 2.
 Applicants seeking certification must pay all applicable fees and submit evidence to satisfy the certification requirements. - 3.
 Applicants seeking certification through reciprocity are not eligible for scholarships administered by CalMHSA. - 4.
 Reciprocity granted to peer support specialists will be subject to Biennial Certification Renewal Requirements. - 5.
 There is no expiration date for seeking certification under this process.
 Applicants can apply at any time.

-| 205.
-Scope of Practice for Certified Medi-Cal Peer Support Specialists
+205. Scope of Practice